OnnaMcadva/P_Linear_Regression/README.md

 This project is intended for learning and self-study.
 Contributions are welcome if you want to improve explanations, add more examples, or suggest enhancements.

-## License

-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Inspired by various open educational resources on machine learning and statistics.